zsiki/GeoEasy/doc/reference_guide.rst

 Load project
 ............

 Load a previously saved project.
-Data set and windows are opened as saved to the project.
+Data sets and windows are opened as saved to the project.g

 Save project
 ............